gopher-fleece/gleece/docs/MIDDLEWARES.md

 # Gleece Middlewares

-Gleece supports middlewares.
+Gleece provides middleware support for request processing.

-The event middleware can be triggered:
+Middleware events can be triggered at three points:
-- Before running the operation/function: `beforeOperation`
+- Before the operation/function execution: `beforeOperation`
-- After the operation returns without error: `afterOperationSuccess`
+- After successful operation completion: `afterOperationSuccess`
-- After the operation returns with error: `onError`
+- After operation failure: `onOperationError`

-The middleware receives the router's context (depending on the engine in use), and in the case of `onError`, it also receives the error instance.
+Each middleware receives the router's context (specific to the engine in use).
+For `onOperationError` events, the middleware also receives the error instance.

-The middleware returns a boolean indicating whether to continue the execution or to abort it (usually when the response is handled inside the middleware function).
+The middleware returns a boolean value that determines whether to continue execution (`true`) or abort it (`false`).
+Typically, execution is aborted when the response is handled within the middleware function.

-## Implement Middleware
+## Implementing Middleware

 ```go
 // For Gin